stefan-hoeck/idris2-pack/README.md

 Passing the `--git-init` command-line option will create a git repository (`.git`) along with a suitable `.gitignore` file.
 By default, calling `pack new` does not create the git repository or the `.gitignore` file.
-If you wish to create a new application project, replace `lib` with `app`.
+If you wish to create a new application project, replace `lib` with `bin`.

 ### Installing and removing libraries